From Arriving to Thriving: Welcome (Back), Lutes!

 Reflect + Rejoice

-Reflect + Rejoice (end of the semester) // The end of both a semester and an academic year often represents an overlapping of occupations, from focusing on finals and finishing the semester strong to looking ahead to next opportunities and preparing for crucial transitions.
+Reflect + Rejoice (end of the semester) // The end of a semester often represents an overlapping of occupations, from focusing on finals and finishing the semester to looking ahead to next opportunities and preparing for crucial transitions.
 The end of the semester also provides another opportunity to check in with yourself and reflect mindfully on the past few months.
 It’s important to do this intentionally, and reaffirm for yourself what the semester has meant to you.

 - Reflect on the goals you established at the beginning of the semester.
 Which ones will you carry into the next chapter?